 Low waste toilet paper!
 It’s a tricky subject but an important one.
 The plush, thick bathroom tissue is typically virgin paper from old growth forests.
-Deforestation just to wipe our butts is not cool, guys.
-Not cool.
+Deforestation just to wipe our butts is not cool.

 So here are some better options.